Article

 Applicant tracking system (ATS)

-Job postings often get hundreds of applicants, and an ATS can help you sort through them.
+Job postings often get hundreds of applicants, and an Applicant Tracking System can help you sort through them.
 An ATS scans applications for certain keywords and phrases, creating a shortlist of the most suitable candidates.

 They often eliminate recruiter biases.
 One example is Oleeo’s success in creating more diversity in the British Transport Police.